juliobraganca/juliobraganca/README.md

-### Hi there 👋
+### Nice to meet you, I am Julio 👋

-I am Julio Bragança.
 I am a former finance manager with almost 15 years of experience and now I am learning iOS development.

 I am doing the 100 days of Swift challenge from Paul Hudson as well as the backfront academy course of iOS development.